mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2025.md

 <td><strong>NewRx Messages with Diagnosis Included</strong></td>
 </tr>
 <tr>
-<td>37518+128003+31501+37518+9159 = 243699</td>
+<td>243699</td>
-<td>61+637+111769+24335+8831 = 144282</td>
+<td>147036</td>
 </tr>
 </table>

-Total rate of diagnosis use: 144282 / 243699 * 100 = 59.20%
+Total rate of diagnosis use: 147036 / 243699 * 100 = 60.34%

 #### Discussion

-Since the Diagnosis elements are not a required component of a NewRx message, as anticipated, only a subset (59.2%) of the NewRx messages included a diagnosis.
-The rate of NewRx messages with a diagnosis included increased dramatically from 32.6% in 2023 to 59.2% in 2024 showing an increasing rate of using the diagnosis element.
-Most clients appear to heavily use the diagnosis element, with only one tested client rarely including a diagnosis and therefore reducing the overall usage rate.
-Additional client education will be provided in 2025 to further increase usage.
+Since the Diagnosis elements are not a required component of a NewRx message, as anticipated, only a subset (60.34%) of the NewRx messages included a diagnosis.
+The rate of NewRx messages with a diagnosis included increased from 59.2% in 2024 to 60.34% in 2025 showing an increasing rate of using the diagnosis element.
+Most clients appear to heavily use the diagnosis element; however, two clients rarely included a diagnosis and therefore reduced the overall usage rate.
+Additional client education will again be provided in 2026 to further increase usage.

 ### Measure 5: E-Prescribing Oral Liquid Units